xyphro/UsbGpib/README.md

 Lastly I soldered in the Centronic connector.

 The two spacers then need to be glued in place to the top of the PCB.
 The glue only needs to be strong enough to hold the spacer in place until the M3 screws are inserted.
-Contact or super glue are good choices.
+Contact adhesive or super glue are good choices.

 ## Enclosure